bitsondisk/k8s-jobs/README.md

 memory/cpu/disk reservation and/or limits, if given.
 Note that whether a job name is specified or not an auto-generated name is used (in Kubernetes) so that a job configuration can be started more than once for different instances.

+Example job command line to calculate pi using perl:

+`kbatch -n kbatch-test-pi -i perl --time 100 -- perl -Mbignum=bpi -wle "print bpi(2000)"`

+This example job has the name of `kbatch-test-pi`, uses the image `perl`, has a maximum execution time of 100 seconds, and runs the command `perl -Mbignum=bpi -wle "print bpi(2000)"` inside the container.

+Note that in order to use preemptible nodes with node taints, you should create a kubernetes node pool with the taint of `gke-preemptible` as the key, `true` as the value, and `NoSchedule` as the effect.
+This will prevent jobs that are not specified as preemptible from being scheduled on the preemptible nodes.

 ## klist
 `usage: klist`